irispixel/vscode-dartsass/README.md

 Prints out the current sass compiler version being used.

-### QuikSass: Which Sass PATH

-Prints out the PATH to the sass compiler being used.

 ### QuikSass: View Watcher List

 Views the list of watchers by this sass plugin